Vasil Levski: Commemoration

 Monument commemorating Levski's hanging in Sofia, on his place of death.

 In cities and villages across Bulgaria, Levski's contributions to the liberation movement are commemorated with numerous monuments, and many streets bear his name.
 Monuments to Levski also exist outside Bulgaria—in Belgrade, Serbia, Dimitrovgrad, Serbia, Parcani, Transnistria, Moldova, Bucharest, Romania, Paris, France, Washington, D.C., United States, and Buenos Aires, Argentina.
 Three museums dedicated to Levski have been organised: one in Karlovo, one in Lovech and one in Kakrina.
 The Monument to Vasil Levski in Sofia was erected on the site of his execution.

-Several institutions in Bulgaria have been named in Vasil Levski's honour; these include the football and sports club of Levski Sofia, Levski Sofia (sports club), the Vasil Levski National Sports Academy and the Vasil Levski National Military University.
+Several institutions in Bulgaria have been named in Vasil Levski's honour; these include the Levski Sofia sports club, the Vasil Levski National Sports Academy and the Vasil Levski National Military University.
 Bulgaria's national stadium bears the name Vasil Levski National Stadium.
 The 1000 Bulgarian leva banknote, in circulation between 1994 and 1999, featured Levski's portrait on its obverse side and his monument in Sofia on the reverse.
 The town of Levski and six villages around the country have also been named in his honour.
-The Antarctic Place-names Commission of Bulgaria named an Antarctic ridge and peak on Livingston Island of the South Shetland Islands Levski Ridge and Levski Peak respectively.
+The Antarctic Place-names Commission of Bulgaria named Levski Ridge and Levski Peak on Livingston Island of the South Shetland Islands for him.

 The life of Vasil Levski has been widely featured in Bulgarian literature and popular culture.
 Poet and revolutionary Hristo Botev dedicated his last work to Levski, "The Hanging of Vasil Levski".
 The poem, an elegy, was probably written in late 1875.
 Prose and poetry writer Ivan Vazov devoted an ode to the revolutionary.
 Eponymously titled "Levski", it was published as part of the cycle Epic of the Forgotten.
 Levski has also inspired works by writers Hristo Smirnenski and Nikolay Haytov, among others.
 Songs devoted to Levski can be found in the folklore tradition of Macedonia as well.
 In February 2007, a nationwide poll conducted as part of the Velikite Balgari ("The Great Bulgarians") television show, a local spin-off of 100 Greatest Britons, named Vasil Levski the greatest Bulgarian of all time.